UoM-ResPlat-DevOps/mf-sync-client/README.md

     --mf.token <token>                   The Mediaflux secure identity token.
     --mf.sid <sid>                       The Mediaflux session id.
     --watch                              Start a daemon to watch the changes in the specified directory.
-    --create.directory                   Create directory if it does not exist.
-    --create.namespace                   Create asset namespace if it does not exist.
     --threads <n>                        Number of worker threads to upload the files.
 Defaults to 1.
     --log.dir <logging-directory>        The directory to save the logs.
 Defaults to current work directory.
     --conf <config-file>                 The configuration file.
 Defaults to ~/.mediaflux/mf-sync.properties Note: settings in the configuration file can be overridden by the command arguments.

 POSITIONAL ARGUMENTS:
-    <directory>                          The local directory to upload/synchronize from.
+    <src-directory>                      The local directory to upload/synchronize from.
-    <asset-namespace>                    The remote asset namespace to upload/synchronize to.
+    <dst-asset-namespace>                The remote (parent) destination asset namespace to upload/synchronize to.
 ```

 ### mf-sync-daemon